cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 my [identity](/posts/20200424-book-review-exhalation/) yet.
 I still felt like a student.
 Was I still a college student, only looking out for myself?
 Was teaching going to be my career?
 Was I taking a detour in my career as a scientist?
 Or was there another career out there for me?
-I was all of these things, shifting between them moment to moment.
+I was all of these timelines, shifting between them moment to moment.

 The first year was the hardest.
 I had no classroom management skills.
 It's unrealistic to expect that every single student in every single class is